MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

 If you're using PowerShell to provision GPU partitioning, you must run all PowerShell commands as the Administrator user.

-For detailed usage about the PowerShell commands to provision GPU partitioning, see the [Add-VMGpuPartitionAdapter](/powershell/module/hyper-v/add-vmgpupartitionadapter), [Get-VMGpuPartitionAdapter](/powershell/module/hyper-v/get-vmgpupartitionadapter), and [Remove-VMGpuPartitionAdapter](/powershell/module/hyper-v/remove-vmgpupartitionadapter) reference documentation.
+For detailed information on how to use PowerShell commands for GPU partitioning, see the [Add-VMGpuPartitionAdapter](/powershell/module/hyper-v/add-vmgpupartitionadapter), [Get-VMGpuPartitionAdapter](/powershell/module/hyper-v/get-vmgpupartitionadapter), and [Remove-VMGpuPartitionAdapter](/powershell/module/hyper-v/remove-vmgpupartitionadapter) reference documentation.

 ## GPU partitioning caveats